 FAQ for travelers: https://www.travelportland.com/plan/coronavirus-faq/

-All counties in Oregon are under a three-phase reopening.
-This means that counties throughout Oregon are all reopening at a different pace.
+All counties in Oregon are assessed a risk level and are therefore reopening at a different pace.
 The city of Portland is in Multnomah County.
-Please visit https://govstatus.egov.com/or-covid-19 to read details about each phase and to see what counties are in which phase.
+Please visit https://coronavirus.oregon.gov/Pages/living-with-covid-19.aspx#countystatus to read details about each county and activity reopening information.

-Please note that all non-essential travel is still discouraged.
+Please note there is currently a travel advisory in Oregon and non-essential travel is still discouraged.
 Below are links to official government sources for guidance on travel.

 Face coverings/masks are REQUIRED for everyone 5 years and older in ALL indoor settings statewide.
 In addition, face coverings are required in outdoor public spaces when physical distancing is not possible.
 If you are traveling in Oregon, please have your face covering/mask with you at all times.

 Lately, Downtown Portland looks a little different than usual, but is safe to explore.
-Due to COVID-19 closures and ongoing peaceful protests, many stores and businesses remain boarded up and there are nightly spontaneous street closures.
-We advise avoiding the blocks surrounding the federal courthouse and the Justice Center, especially late at night.
-During the day, many businesses and restaurants are open.
+Due to COVID-19 closures and ongoing peaceful protests, many stores and businesses remain boarded up and there can be spontaneous street closures at night.
+During the day, most businesses and restaurants are open.
 If your accommodations are in the Downtown area, we suggest following up with them for more guidance and information.

 Suggested outdoors reopening resource: https://www.oregonlive.com/travel/2020/05/what-outdoor-spaces-have-reopened-in-oregon-which-are-still-closed.html

 Some outdoor recreation sites outside of Portland are open, but many popular destinations remain closed.
-Popular areas in the Columbia River Gorge remain closed indefinitely but Multnomah Falls has reopened with very limited capacity on a first-come-first-serve basis.
+Popular areas in the Columbia River Gorge remain closed indefinitely, but Multnomah Falls has reopened with very limited capacity on a reservation-only basis.
 Most areas on the Oregon Coast have reopened.
-Many wineries in the Willamette Valley are open for tastings, but most require reservations.
+Many wineries in the Willamette Valley are open for outdoor tastings, but most require reservations.
 If you plan to visit areas outside of Portland, we suggest researching well before your trip and plan accordingly.

 Many popular indoor and outdoor attractions in Portland remain closed for now, though some are slowly reopening with limited capacity.
+(Most indoor attractions remain closed.)
 Almost all popular events like food/drink festivals, concerts, sporting events, etc, are cancelled.
-Some attractions open include the Japanese Garden, OMSI, Portland Saturday Market, Portland Farmers Markets, Portland Spirit Cruises, Oregon Zoo, and the Portland Art Museum.
+Some attractions open include the Japanese Garden, Portland Farmers Markets, and the Oregon Zoo.
+The Portland Saturday Market has closed for the season.
 We suggest researching things to do well before your trip and make reservations/buy tickets early if possible.

 Suggested attraction reopening resource: https://www.travelportland.com/attractions/reopening/

-Some malls and shopping centers remain closed until further notice.
-Stand-alone retail stores can open with limitations.
+Most malls, shopping centers, and stand-alone retail stores have reopened with limitations.
 Stores tend to be busier on the weekends, but are doing a great job at limiting the amount of customers inside at one time.
 Some stores have expanded their shop out onto the sidewalk to make more space for social distancing.
 We suggest researching retail shops you would like to visit well before your trip to make sure they are open.